SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/PageSettings/MultiplePage/README.md

 #Multiple Page Sample

-This sample demonstrate how to enable multiple page to pagesettings.
-MultiplePage property is used to enable multiple page support.
+This sample demonstrates how to enable multiple pages to the pagesettings.
+The MultiplePage property is used to enable multiple pages support.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/export?theme=fluent